TandonDevOps/IndraABM/tutorial/tutorial video script.md

 `screen on an intro page or the Indra GitHub page?`
 Hi everyone.
 This is a tutorial video for the Indra system which is an agent-based modeling system written in python.
-In this video, we will show you how to create an simple agent-based model from scratch up.
+In this video, we will show you how to create a simple agent-based model from scratch up.

 ## Presentation of forest fire model

-Let's see some runnable example models here, like forest fire model.
+Let's see some runnable example models first, like forest fire model.
 Forest fire model is an agent-based model that describes wildfire spreading and extinguishing through progress.

 `cd IndraABM/models; ../run.sh forest_fire.py`
 Firstly, the terminal is asking us for some props, like grid height, width, the probability that a tree will catch fire, tree density, etc. Let's keep the default values for now, and start running the simulation to see the effects.